aoyewol2/aoyewol2/README.md

 ## Hi there, I'm Ashley 👋
 ### About me 🎲
 I'm a first year computer science student at Western University.
 I'm an aspriring web and software developer.
-I love learning new skills and picking up new hobbies!
 #### During my free time I like:
 - 🎥 Watching movies & listening to music
 - 💻 Video editing